its-danny/cake-boss/README.md

 ### Customizable out the wazoo

-- Prefix, language, log channel, etc. Don't like cake?
+- Prefix, branding, log channel, usage, etc. Don't like cake?
 Give hot dogs! 🌭
 - Role-based permissions for commands where it makes sense, blacklist for the rest.
 - Full control over how many cakes people can give out, and how often.
 - A quiet mode to make Cake Boss respond with reacts instead of messages whenever possible.